 Sedation (over the counter options)

-Smelly Breath: please see last paragraph under dentals
+Smelly Breath: (please look at the last paragraph under dentals)

 Spay/Neuter (why it’s so important to spay the females as opposed the males)

-Teeth (how vets are doing too many dentals these days)…please read section under dentals
+Teeth (how vets are doing too many dentals these days…please read the section under dentals)

 Urine Leaking (primarily an older female issue)